Services

 Precise removal of obstructing tissue

-Long-lasting results for many patients
+Long-lasting symptom relief for many patients

 Urinalysis or urine culture

-PSA testing (when appropriate)
+PSA testing when appropriate

 Digital rectal exam (DRE)

-Ultrasound or imaging to evaluate prostate size
+Ultrasound imaging to measure prostate size

-Uroflow testing and post-void residual measurement
+Uroflow testing and post-void residual measurements

-Temporary activity restrictions
+Temporary limits on physical activity

-Follow-up appointments to monitor healing and symptom improvement
+Follow-up visits to monitor healing and progress

-Advanced treatment options for enlarged prostate
+Advanced therapies for enlarged prostate conditions

-Clear guidance before and after your procedure
+Clear communication and support before and after treatment

 If you have further questions or are experiencing symptoms of a urologic condition, call us or schedule an appointment today.